Khufu: Middle Kingdom

-Reused building materials found at the pyramid complex of Amenemhat I with Khufu's cartouche on it that is thought originally to have been originally part of Khufu's Mortuary temple in Giza.
+Reused building materials found at the pyramid complex of Amenemhat I with Khufu's cartouche on it that is thought originally to have been part of Khufu's Mortuary temple in Giza.

 At Wadi Hammamat a rock inscription dates back to the 12th dynasty.
 It lists five cartouche names: Khufu, Djedefra, Khafra, Baufra and Djedefhor.
 Because all royal names are written inside cartouches, it was often believed that Baufra and Djedefhor once had ruled for short time, but contemporary sources entitle them as mere princes.
 Khufu's attendance roll call in this list might indicate that he and his followers were worshipped as patron saints.
 This theory is promoted by findings such as alabaster vessels with Khufu's name found at Koptos, the pilgrimage destination of Wadi Hammamat travellers.

 A literary masterpiece from the 13th dynasty talking about Khufu is the famous Papyrus Westcar, where king Khufu witnesses a magical wonder and receives a prophecy from a magician named Dedi.
 Within the story, Khufu is characterised in a difficult-to-assess way.
 On one hand, he is depicted as ruthless when deciding to have a condemned prisoner decapitated to test the alleged magical powers of Dedi.
 On the other hand, Khufu is depicted as inquisitive, reasonable and generous: He accepts Dedi's outrage and his subsequent alternative offer for the prisoner, questions the circumstances and contents of Dedi's prophecy and rewards the magician generously after all.
 The contradictory depiction of Khufu is the subject of great dispute between Egyptologists and historians to this day.
 Especially earlier Egyptologists and historians such as Adolf Erman, Kurt Heinrich Sethe and Wolfgang Helck evaluated Khufu's character as heartless and sacrilegious.
 They leaned on the ancient Greek traditions of Herodotus and Diodorus Siculus, who described an exaggerated negative character image of Khufu, ignoring the paradoxical traditions the Egyptians themselves had always taught.

 But other Egyptologists, such as Dietrich Wildung, see Khufu's order as an act of mercy: the prisoner would have received his life back if Dedi had actually performed his magical trick.
 Wildung thinks that Dedi's refusal was an allusion to the respect Egyptians showed to human life.
 The ancient Egyptians were of the opinion that human life should not be misused for dark magic or similar evil things.
 Verena Lepper and Miriam Lichtheim suspect that a difficult-to-assess depiction of Khufu was exactly what the author had planned.
 He wanted to create a mysterious character.